 The following table shows information on the current members of our Supervisory Board.
-The information includes the years in which the members were born, the years in which they were first elected or appointed, the years when their terms expire, their principal occupations as well as their memberships on other companies' supervisory boards, other non-executive directorships and other positions.
-Representatives of the employees are indicated with an asterisk (\).
+The information includes the years in which the members were born, the dates on which they were first elected or appointed, the years when their terms expire, their principal occupations as well as their memberships on other companies' supervisory boards, other non-executive directorships and other positions.

-Member Principal occupation Supervisory board memberships and other directorships Dr. Paul Achleitner Chairman of the Supervisory Board, Bayer AG; Daimler AG; Henkel AG & Co.
-KGaA (member of Year of birth: 1956 Deutsche Bank AG the Shareholders' Committee) First elected: 2012 Term expires: 2022 Ludwig Blomeyer- Spokesman of the Management and Head of the Market Frowein & Co.
-Beteiligungs AG; Bürgschaftsbank Bremen Bartenstein Region Bremen, Deutsche Bank AG GmbH (member of the Board of Directors) Year of birth: 1957 First elected: 2018 Term expires: 2023 Frank Bsirske RWE AG (Deputy Chairman); DB Privat- und Firmen- Year of birth: 1952 kundenbank AG; innogy SE (Deputy Chairman) First elected: 2013 Term expires: 2023 Mayree Carroll Clark Managing Partner, Ally Financial, Inc.; Regulatory Data Corp., Inc. (until Year of birth: 1957 Eachwin Capital LP February 2020); Taubman Centers, Inc. First elected: 2018 Term expires: 2023 Jan Duscheck Head of national working group Banking, No memberships or directorships subject to disclosure Year of birth: 1984 trade union ver.di (Vereinte Dienstleistungsgewerkschaft) Appointed by the court: 2016 Term expires: 2023 Dr. Gerhard Eschelbeck Onapsis Inc. (Member of the Board of Directors); Year of birth: 1965 WootCloud Inc. (Member of the Board of Directors) (since First elected: 2017 February 2020) Term expires: 2022 Katherine Garrett-Cox Managing Director and Chief Executive Officer, No memberships or directorships subject to disclosure Year of birth: 1967 Gulf International Bank (UK) Ltd. · · · First elected: 2011 Term expires: 2021
+Member Principal occupation Supervisory board memberships and other directorships

+Dr. Paul Achleitner Chairman of the Supervisory Board, Bayer AG; Daimler AG (until July 2020); Henkel AG & Co.

+Year of birth: 1956 Deutsche Bank AG KGaA (member of the Shareholders' Committee)

+First elected: May 31, 2012

+Term expires: 2022

+Ludwig Blomeyer-Barten- Spokesman of the Management and Head of the Market Frowein & Co.
+Beteiligungs AG; Bürgschaftsbank Bremen

+stein Region Bremen, Deutsche Bank AG GmbH (member of the Board of Directors)

+Year of birth: 1957

+First elected: May 24, 2018

+Term expires: 2023

+Frank Bsirske Supervisory Board member RWE AG (Deputy Chairman); DB Privat- und Firmen-kun-

+Year of birth: 1952 denbank AG (until May 2020); innogy SE (Deputy Chair-

+First elected: May 23, 2013 man)

+Term expires: 2023

+Mayree Carroll Clark Founder and Managing Partner, Ally Financial, Inc. (Member of the Board of Directors);

+Year of birth: 1957 Eachwin Capital Taubman Centers, Inc. (Member of the Board of Directors)

+First elected: May 24, 2018 (until December 2020)

+Term expires: 2023

+Jan Duscheck Head of national working group Banking, No memberships or directorships subject to disclosure

+Year of birth: 1984 trade union ver.di (Vereinte Dienstleistungsgewerkschaft)

+Appointed by the court: Au-

+gust 2, 2016

+Term expires: 2023

+Dr. Gerhard Eschelbeck Chief Information Security Officer, Aurora Innovation, Inc. Onapsis Inc. (Member of the Board of Directors); Woot-

+Year of birth: 1965 Cloud Inc. (Member of the Board of Directors)

+First elected: May 18, 2017

+Term expires: 2022

+Sigmar Gabriel Former Federal Minister GP Papenburg AG; Siemens Energy AG (since September

+Year of birth: 1959 2020)

+Appointed by the court:

+March 11, 2020

+Term expires: 2025